patient advocacy

 You can begin by listing your practice in the GLMA Provider Directory to help families and patients find your practice.
 According to the American Medical Association, “The Gay and Lesbian Medical Association (GLMA) is the national leader in LGBTQ health issues, and their GLMA Provider Directory is a free-to-the-public listing of LGBTQ-friendly practices in the United States.”
 You can also sign up to be listed in the The Healthcare Equality Index, which measures equity and inclusion in healthcare settings.

 In-take forms, questionnaires, forms, and even your EHR can be customized to record sexual orientation, relationship status, and gender identities.
-It helps patients and families feel accepted to find that not only that questions are asked respectfully and without judgement, but that their LGBTQ identity is validated by inclusion.
+It helps patients and families feel accepted to find that not only are questions asked respectfully and without judgement, but that their LGBTQ+ identity is validated by inclusion.

 Practice Culture

-By simply stating that your practice values all patients regardless of sex, gender identity, or orientation, you’re off to a great start in creating an inclusive practice culture.
+By simply stating that your practice values all patients regardless of sex, gender identity, or orientation, you’re off to a great start in expressing your inclusive practice culture.
 What’s important to remember is that this value should extend to every part of your culture, from hiring new employees to how you word your emails.

 There are many ways to be inclusive, from small gestures to larger ones.
-You could go as far as decorating your office for Pride Month and cultivating conversations about LGBTQ healthcare on your practice’s social media or website.
-You could also start as simply as hanging a sign that welcomes all patients.
-When hiring or promoting employees, you can frame questions such as, “How comfortable are you providing care to a patient that self-identifies as LGBTQ?” to measure how your employees’ values pair with your office culture.
+You could decorate your office for Pride Month and cultivate conversations about LGBTQ+ healthcare on your practice’s social media or website.
+You could also hang a sign that welcomes all patients.
+When hiring or promoting employees, you can frame questions such as, “How comfortable are you providing care to a patient that self-identifies as LGBTQ+?” to measure how your employees’ values pair with your office culture.
 Even gestures such as rainbow lanyards, pins, or stickers can help signal to patients that their identity will be treated with compassion and respect.

 You may also wish to guide staff through sensitivity training and study appropriate language to use.
 The Gay and Lesbian Medical Association has created a useful guide for physicians for these topics and many more.